International Field Placements

 Due to stipulations beyond our control, UK and Republic of Ireland visas will only be issued to students enrolled full-time in on-campus courses up to and during the semester immediately prior to the placement.
 (NOTE: visa and immigration policies are all subject to change, on short notice, during the Covid-19 era.
 Watch for updates and track closely with your advisors.)
 Unfortunately, part-time and online students are not eligible to intern in Belfast, London, or Dublin.
 Additionally, students aged 35 years or older are unable to participate in any field opportunities abroad due to restrictions by our visa partners, BUNAC.
 For additional details about visa restrictions, please review the:

 Field Placement Locations and Descriptions

 Click on the drop-down pages to read details about the agencies we partner with in the UK, Republic of Ireland, Grenada, Trinidad & Tobago, and Canada.
-Sites and locations are subject to change and vary by type of placement supported (BSW, advanced MSW clinical or Leadership), online or on-campus status, and by semester offered.
+Sites and locations are subject to change and vary by type of placement supported (BSW, advanced MSW Clinical or Social Leadership), online or on-campus status, and by semester offered.